Complete reducibility and subgroups of exceptional algebraic groups: Introduction

 \subsection{Prerequisite knowledge}

 This is an article about linear algebraic groups over algebraically closed fields and so a healthy knowledge of such groups would be appropriate.
-Most of the results here do not require a scheme-theoretic background, and so one of \cite{MR0396773,Spr98,MR2850737,MR1102012} would suffice.
-Our use of representation theory will not frequently stray far from the classification of irreducible modules, which can be found in these same references.
+Most of the results here do not require a scheme-theoretic background, and for these one of \cite{MR0396773,Spr98,MR1102012} would suffice.
+A particularly accessible overview of the theory surrounding parabolic subgroups, their Levi factors and associated combinatorics can be found in \cite{MR2850737}.
+Our use of representation theory will not frequently stray far from the classification of irreducible modules by highest weight, which can be found in these same references.
 Occasionally a discussion of cohomology takes us into the world of \cite{Jan03}; though we will typically content ourselves with pointing out references to deeper material when appropriate.
-At points, knowledge of the theory of finite-dimensional complex Lie algebras would be helpful, such as \cite{MR1153249}.
+At points, knowledge of the theory of finite-dimensional complex Lie algebras would be helpful, as covered for example in \cite{MR499562,MR1153249}.